 Since leaving Microsoft, David has pursued several over-neglected projects such as his indie record label Ivy Records, long distance bike touring, and just having more of a life in general.
 Along with these non-software interests, David has been consulting and coding for several customers since June '95 (Microsoft among them).

-David wants to help vendors write "good citizen" kernel mode code (specifically file systems and filter drivers) that adds value to Windows NT without compromising any system integrity.
-Windows NT as a system is only as robust as the least robust kernel mode component.
+David wants to help vendors write "good citizen" kernel mode code (specifically file systems and filter drivers) that adds value to Windows without compromising any system integrity.
+Windows as a system is only as robust as the least robust kernel mode component.
 The three most important aspects of kernel mode code are quality, quality, and quality.
 If you have a similar view towards your project, then David may be able to help you achieve your goal.

-If, on the other hand, your goal is just to get something that "kinda works" to market as soon as possible or to add a useless/dangerous encumbrance to Windows NT because there is a market of naïve people who will buy it (Windows NT "cachers" fall into this category), then there are others out there that can assist you.
+If, on the other hand, your goal is just to get something that "kinda works" to market as soon as possible or to add a useless/dangerous encumbrance to Windows because there is a market of naïve people who will buy it (Windows "cachers" fall into this category), then there are others out there that can assist you.